eliorby/train-ticket-graph-query-engine/README.md

 - `maxDfsSteps` - maximum amount of DFS search work.
 - `sinkKinds` - narrows the `sink` filter (i.e. `rds,sqs`).

-Traversal limits are only meaningful when `filters` is set;
+Traversal limits are only meaningful when `filters` is set.
-otherwise they are returned as `null` in the response because no traversal runs.
+Otherwise, they are returned as `null` in the response because no traversal runs.

 **Response Metadata**